LawzPopiel/a2cli3/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.16.

+## Install

+Run npm install on the project folder to install dependencies.
+You may need to run npm install again to clear up sass errors.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.